-The line was critical to haul grain north out of Western Minnesota, instead of having to haul grain to the ports at Duluth, so it could go through the Great Lakes.
+The line was critical to haul grain north out of Western Minnesota.

 This line never saw much traffic after the 1980ís.
 The line could be considered critical in 1920, but not in 1980.

 Trail work began in the late 1990ís at Duluth, building southward.
 By 2006 it was completed to Albany, about 20 miles Northeast of Brooten.
-But a major gap existed in the trail, and that was the Mississippi River Bridge at Royalton.
+But a major gap existed in the trail in the Mississippi River Bridge at Royalton.
 It was decked early 2007 and was put into use as a trail.

 Today, the line continues to exist of a trail.
-The trail is over 150 miles long, and is a very nice trail.
-The most of it from Duluth until Highway 10, near Royalton is a gravel, 4 wheeler trail.
-The other part is part of the Lake Wobegon Trail System, which that part serves as a branch line.
-The main trail uses a former Burlington Northern corridor from Osakis to St. Cloud.
+The trail is over 150 miles long.
+The most of it from Duluth until Highway 10, near Royalton is a gravel ATV trail.
+The other portion is a spur of the Lake Wobegon Trail System, which extends to Osakis.